 For cooking rice, polenta, or anything sticky in an Instant Pot, the person in our family who washes pots and pans is a big fan of the nonstick inner pot manufactured by Instant Pot.
 It can be used for pressure cooking or any other Instant Pot cooking just like the original metal pot.

-According to the package directions on Uncle Ben’s® Rice, 1 cup of rice makes enough rice to serve 4.
+According to the package directions on Uncle Ben’s® Original Converted® Brand Rice, 1 cup of rice makes enough rice to serve 4.
 Our family eats larger servings, so for 12 people I would use 4 cups rice and 4 cups water.
-I have not tried it, but Everyday Maven says you can use 5 cups rice and 5 cups water.
+In a 6-quart Instant Pot, you can use up to 5 cups rice and 5 cups water.

 For unaccountable reasons, the Instant Pot’s Rice setting can’t be adjusted, so we recommend using the Pressure Cook setting instead.